Skoda Scala hatchback (2019 - ) review

 The Scala comes with a seriously impressive amount of safety kit as standard, especially when you consider it’s a value-focused proposition among family hatchbacks.
 It has all sorts of electronic systems that warn you about traffic approaching from the sides or the rear of the car, and it’ll also warn you if it senses an impending frontal collision, and slam the stoppers on automatically if you don’t take action yourself.

 There’s also a system that steers you back into your lane if you start to wander out of it, and while an impressive seven airbags (including one to protect the driver’s knees) are standard, you can also add another two to give better protection to those in the back.
-The car is yet to be tested by the safety bods at Euro NCAP, but on this evidence, we’d be surprised if it didn’t achieve the full five-star rating.
+It's no surprise, then, that the Scala has been awarded the full five stars by the safety bods at Euro NCAP.

 How much equipment do I get?